firedancer-io/solana-conformance/commands.md

 **Commands**:

+* `create-env`: Set up environment for debugging a...
 * `create-fixtures`: Create test fixtures from a directory of...
 * `debug-mismatches`: Run tests on a set of targets with a list...
 * `decode-protobufs`: Convert Context and/or Fixture messages to...